Poison Ivy:

 INDIRECT EXPOSURE: As a secondary line of exposure the oil may be transferred to other objects and then transferred to your skin.
 Urushiol oil can stick to the fur of animals, like dogs and then get on your skin when you pet them.
 It can get on your tools, where it remains for a long time until finally it rubs against your skin.
 It can contaminate work gloves or the soles of boots.
 Whatever the case, once the oil touches your skin, it can still lead to a reaction, even if you were never in contact with the plant itself.

 AIRBORNE EXPOSURE: Some people have the misconception that poison ivy reactions will occur if you simply come too close to the plants.
-They may fear that being down wind from poison ivy can result in a severe reaction if your are sensitive enough.
+They may fear that being down wind from poison ivy can result in a severe reaction if you're sensitive enough.
 But the oil doesn't spread in this fashion.
 There is one way in which poison ivy CAN pose an airborne threat though.
 It should never be burned.
 This would release oil particles into the air which can be extremely dangerous upon exposure.

 What causes poison ivy reactions?